drausin/libri-experiments/experiments/exp01/README.md

 At this point, we decided to stop further optimization attempts and draw this experiment to a close.
-Our goal at the outset of this experiment was to have Put & Get p95s below 1000ms and 99.99%+ availability at 1M UDP.
-Over the 60 minutes at 1024K UDP, the best latencies (from trial 28) are roughly
+Our goal at the outset of this experiment was to have Put & Get p95s below 1000ms and 99.99%+ availability at 1M UPD.
+Over the 60 minutes at 1024K UPD, the best latencies (from trial 28) are roughly
 - Get p95: 100-150ms
 - Put p95: 400-800ms w/ 10 (or 60) total mins of "burst" above 1000ms